steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
+Set Explorer mesh to solid color instead of using colormap.
+Refine Explorer MeshTransform UI layout.
+Attenuation is a percentage of mean absolute value.

 #### Short Term
     Change default values in web UI.
+        Rename Attenuation a to RangeFraction or similar.
         Gaussian Low  = 4.0
         Gaussian High = 1.0
         Lambda        = 3.0